Thanghand/Clean-Architecture/clean-architecture/Architecture-1.md

 **Why is this notion of level important?**

 > Higher-level policies—those that are farthest from the inputs and outputs—tend to change less frequently, and for more important reasons, than lower-level policies.
 Lower-level policies—those that are closest to the inputs and outputs—tend to change frequently, and with more urgency, but for less important reasons.

-# **Business Rules**

-The simple definition of **business rules** is a procedure that helps the business make or save money.

-To divide our app into **business rules** (policies) and plugins, we better know what **business rules** are.

-## **Entities (Application-Independent Business Rules)**

-There are procedures that would exist in the business even if they were not automated and had to be executed manually.
-We call these procedures Critical Business Rules.

-An **Entity** is an object within our software that represents the union of critical business rules operating on critical business data.

--   The entity should either hold the critical business data OR have very easy access to it.
--   The entity does not know anything about databases, user interfaces or third-party frameworks.
--   In an object-oriented language the entity may be a class, but in other paradigms it can be whatever construct allows to bind data and behaviour together (all programing paradigms have this concept).

-## **Use Cases (Application-specific Business Rules)**

-They are **business rules** that make or save money by defining the way the automated system operates.
-They wouldn't exist if the business operated in a manual environment.

-**Important points about use cases:**

--   Each use case is a description of the way the system is used.
--   They specify the input provided by the user, the processing steps and the output returned.
--   It uses other data elements to represent input data and output data.
-    They specify how and when the Entities' Critical Business Rules are invoked.
--   Entities have no knowledge of the use cases that control them.
-Entities are at a higher-level than use cases and therefore do not depend on them.
-    It does NOT describe the user interface.
-It only specifies the data to be passed in.
-Use cases don't know if they are part of a web-system, a desktop client, etc.
--   A use case is an object that has one or more functions that implement the application-specific business rules.

-## **Requests and Response Models**

-Since we want the use case to get input data and return output without coupling them to any particular type of I/O device (like the web or the DB), we need to introduce simple (non-web related) **Request** and **Response** models

-**Request and Response have some rules**:

--   They should not know about the web or the DB.
--   They should not know about the framework.
--   They should not contain references to Entity objects.
-    Despite probably sharing data with Entity objects, the purpose of these two objects is very different and they will change for very different reasons.
-Therefore this is accidental duplication and it is better to keep them separate.

-**`Important`**: Not complying with the above will result in your use cases indirectly depending on things like the web or the framework.